Grzegorz96/Grzegorz96/README.md

 I'm a passionate developer with a love for both frontend and backend technologies.
 I enjoy creating dynamic and responsive web applications using React and JavaScript, and I leverage Python for robust backend solutions.

-- 🔭 I’m currently working on: [Your Current Project]
+- 🔭 I’m currently working on: Weather platform.
-- 🌱 I’m currently learning: Typescript
+- 🌱 I’m currently learning: Typescript, next.js, Django.
-- 👯 I’m looking to collaborate on: [Type of Projects You're Interested In]
+- 👯 I’m looking to collaborate on: full-stack development projects.
-- 🤔 I’m looking for help with: [Any Help You Need]
-- 💬 Ask me about: [Your Expertise Areas]
+- 💬 Ask me about: React, JavaScript and python development.
-- 📫 How to reach me: [Your Contact Info]
+- 📫 How to reach me: grzesstrzeszewski@gmail.com
-- ⚡ Fun fact: [A Fun Fact About You]

 ## Technologies & Skills